-Figure 3: Optical Diagram of the In-Air IR Test Facility Setup of the in-air test facility (the Teledyne FLIR A70).
-Notably, the camera also has a visual camera with a resolution of 1280 x 960 pixels and is used for specific camera modes and it is the field of view of the IR camera that is limiting.
-The IR camera has a 51° x 39° field of view.
+One key component of this system is the infrared camera.
+The IR camera uses microbolometers to detect infrared radiation based on changing electrical resistance, which the camera records as raw ADC values [10].
+The microbolometers are arranged in a 640 x 480 array in the camera used for this iteration of the in-air test facility (the Teledyne FLIR A70).
+Notably, the camera also has a visual camera with a resolution of 1280×960 pixels and is used for specific camera modes; however, it is the field of view of the IR camera that is limiting.
+The IR camera has a $51^{\circ} \times 39^{\circ}$ field of view.
 In order to allow the camera to capture stray light bouncing off the test mass, 0.4 m, the height of the thin screen, is defined as the desired diameter of the camera's view.
-Using the vFOV, 39°, the equation $l = \frac{0.4}{2} \tan(\frac{39°}{2})$ yields a distance of 0.565 m.
-Thus, the camera must be 0.565 m from the screen to contain the entire 0.4m area in it's FOV while still maximizing the FOV (as in Figure 4).
+Using the vFOV, 39°, the equation $l = \frac{0.4}{2} \tan(\frac{39^{\circ}}{2})$ yields a distance of 0.565 m.
+Thus, the camera must be 0.565 m from the screen to contain the entire 0.4m area in it's FOV while still maximizing the FOV (as in Figure 5).